Agreeing and Disagreeing in English: 20 Ways to Share Your Opinion

 Indicate that you’re sharing your opinion

-Using these types of phrases helps to create a friendly environment where both people feel that they can talk openly and share their own opinions.
+Using these phrases helps create a friendly environment where both people feel that they can talk openly and share their opinions.

 Ask for feedback